 The essential components of a policy are an expression and an action.
 The expression identifies the requests on which the action is to be performed.

-You can configure a default syntax policy with a built-in action or a user-defined action.
+You can configure an Advanced policy with a built-in action or a user-defined action.
 You can configure a policy with a built-in action without creating a separate action.
 However, to configure a policy with a user-defined action, first configure the action and then configure the policy.

 You can specify an extra action, called an UNDEF action, to be performed when applying the expression to a request has an undefined result.